Henix212/Cerberus/README.md

 ## 🛠 Installation

-Clone the repository and install dependencies:
+Clone the repository:

 ```bash
 git clone https://github.com/YourUsername/Cerberus.git
 cd Cerberus
 ```

-Then start executing each cells one by one in the jupyter notebook
+Then start executing each cells one by one in the jupyter notebook.
+First cell is to install the dependencies.